 A member of the Mercer Law Review, Brett was elected Articles Editor, Winter 2014 Volume 65, Number 2.
-Brett was also selected as a member of the Mercer Habeas Project.
-The Mercer Habeas Project is a small team of third-year law students who work on pro se post-conviction appeals.
-As a member, Brett worked on appeals before the Georgia Supreme Court, the United States Court of Appeals for the Eleventh Circuit, and on a petition for writ of certiorari in the Supreme Court of the United States.
+Brett was also selected as a member of the Mercer Habeas Project, working on appeals before the Georgia Supreme Court, the United States Court of Appeals for the Eleventh Circuit, and on a petition for writ of certiorari in the Supreme Court of the United States.

 As a law student, Brett clerked at Cozen O’Connor, in the Atlanta office, working closely with attorneys specializing in complex commercial litigation, subrogation and recovery, insurance coverage, and the defense of products liability, toxic tort, and construction cases.
 In addition, Brett clerked at Richardson, Patrick, Westbrook, and Brickman, in Mount Pleasant, South Carolina, assisting in Class Actions, Pharmaceutical Drugs and Medical Devices, and Products and Premises Liability cases.

-Upon completing law school Brett moved to the Las Vegas area to begin his career as an associate practicing civil litigation.
+Upon completing law school Brett moved to the Las Vegas area to begin his career practicing civil litigation, trying cases to juries.

 - Mercer University, Walter F. George School of Law – Macon, Georgia, J.D., 2014

 - University of Georgia, Franklin College of Arts and Sciences, B.A.
 English, minor in History, 2010